 July to August: River Crossings

-September to October: Masai Mara
+September to October: Gathering in Masai Mara, Kenya

 November to December: Return South

-Soon, the cycle begins all over again!
+Soon, the cycle begins again!